Grim's Ditch: Greater London

-A nearby house built in 1870-72, Grim's Dyke (sometimes also called Graeme's Dyke), was named after the earthworks.
+A nearby house built in 1870–72, Grim's Dyke (sometimes also called Graeme's Dyke), was named after the earthworks.
 The large Victorian Gothic mansion was once the home of the opera librettist W. S. Gilbert and is now operated as a hotel.
-Excavations in the ground of the Grim's Dyke Hotel in 1979 suggested Grim's Dyke was earlier in date than the Pear Wood monument.
+Excavations in the grounds of the Grim's Dyke Hotel in 1979 suggested Grim's Dyke was earlier in date than the Pear Wood monument.

 Hampshire

 One Hampshire ditch encloses an area of 16 sqmi on the Wiltshire and Dorset borders.
 The earthwork runs for about 14 mi, and is a double-banked structure with a ditch between the banks.
 It crosses the present county boundary into Wiltshire.
 The Royal Commission's survey of Bokerley Dyke disputed the idea of Grim's Ditch being a single monument, and suggested it was a complex of separate sections.
 English Heritage's monument scheduling suggests that Grim's Ditch may be of Bronze Age or Early Iron Age date.

 Another can be found in west Hampshire, midway between the villages of Upton and Netherton.